 To calculate exactly what it costs you to handle purchase invoices, you will need to know the following information:

-We have seen that on average the cost of handling one invoice is about 5 to10 euros.
+On average the cost of handling one invoice is about 5 to 10 euros.
 Does that sound a little or a lot to you?

 For us it sounds too much.
 Technology that is already readily available you would get that number way down, by several euros.